-Booking golf in Japan is easier than many first-time visitors expect, but the process is different from booking in the US, UK, or Southeast Asia.
-The biggest shift is that many tee times still flow through Japanese booking systems, plan pages can be dense, and courses care a lot about punctuality and day-of etiquette.
+Booking golf in Japan is very doable for visitors, but the process is different from booking in the US, UK, or Southeast Asia.
+The biggest catch is that most tee times flow through Japanese reservation systems like Rakuten GORA, and registering there requires a Japanese address and phone number — something most overseas travelers simply do not have.

 1. Start with the area, not the course name